 Currently represents Cooper Industries against fraudulent transfer, tortious interference, and related claims involving asbestos liabilities and the creation of a multi-hundred-million dollar asbestos trust and extinguishment of Cooper’s guaranty liability.
 Plaintiff Pepsi seeks to recover damages in the hundreds of millions and impose continued liability on Cooper for obligations that it already paid hundreds of millions of dollars to resolve.
 The firm successfully compelled the claims to arbitration and the final hearing is scheduled for October 2017.

-Currently defending Riverstone and certain of its portfolio companies in defense of a lawsuit arising out of a gas purchase agreement.
-Plaintiff Southwest Energy has asserted claims for breach of contract, tortious interference, defamation, business disparagement, and misappropriation of trade secrets relating to the gas supply contract.
-Discovery is ongoing and the case is set for trial in May 2017.
+Represented Riverstone and certain of its portfolio companies in defense of a lawsuit arising out of a gas purchase agreement.
+Plaintiff Southwest Energy asserted claims for breach of contract, tortious interference, defamation, business disparagement, and misappropriation of trade secrets relating to the gas supply contract.
+The case settled while summary judgment motions were pending.

 Dynamic Industries, Inc.